For training and technical assistance needs or questions, please email info@CARE-Act.org.

 Two new terms were introduced to clarify the length of time a petitioned individual is tracked.
 These reporting requirements are shown below:

-CARE Participants Reporting Reequirement
+CARE Participants Reporting Requirement

 Active Participants: A CARE participant who is receiving county services and supports through a CARE plan, CARE agreement, or for their first 12 months as an elective client.
 12 months for all CARE participants or up to a total of 24 months for those reappointed in a CARE plan.